sonic-net/DASH/dash-pipeline/dpdk-pna/README.md

 compiles.

-There are several warning messages output by p4c-dpdk that are currently normal and exepcted.
+There are several warning messages output by p4c-dpdk that are currently normal and expected.
 These are warnings about the DPDK implementation of this P4 program that causes extra data copies during packet processing, with a minor effect on the packet processing performance.